Death of a U.S. Citizen

 Death is a difficult experience for one's family and friends no matter where it takes place.
 When death occurs overseas the experience can be even harder, especially if the procedures involved are not clearly understood.
 To read the annual report of disposition of remains, please read our Disposition of Remains Report – Thailand.

 American Citizen Services (ACS) is ready to assist family and friends in the event of the death of an American Citizen in Thailand.
 Our services include:

 - Finding and notifying the Next-of-Kin of the deceased

 - Acting as a liaison with Thai police, hospital and mortuary authorities

 - Arranging for the disposition and repatriation of remains

 - Assisting in the collection and return of personal effects to Next-of-Kin

 - Issuing a "Report of Death of American Citizen Abroad".

 Notification of Next-of-Kin

 The Thai authorities inform the Embassy upon the death of an American Citizen anywhere in Thailand.
-We then find the Next-of-Kin of the deceased and contact that person as soon as possible.
+We locate the Next-of-Kin of the deceased and contact the individual as quickly as possible.
 There are several important things that the Next-of-Kin must do in conjunction with the ACS office.
 These include: